Who did the funds from the UWCCR COVID-19 Local Relief Fund support?

 - Unpaid leave due to school and/or daycare closure

-UWCCR will work with nonprofit community partners in our five-county service area to help us identify and qualify affected low-income households experiencing the hardships listed above to receive the one-time $500 allocation.
-Nonprofit partners for Amador, El Dorado, Placer, Sacramento and Yolo counties have been selected (see below).
+UWCCR worked with nonprofit community partners in our five-county service area who identified and qualified affected low-income households experiencing the hardships listed above to receive the one-time $500 allocation.
+11 nonprofit partners for Amador, El Dorado, Placer, Sacramento and Yolo counties were selected.

 - 3 Strands Global Foundation (El Dorado)

 - Amador Tuolumne Community Action Agency (Amador)

 - Black Child Legacy Campaign Neighborhood Centers (Sacramento)

 - International Rescue Committee (Sacramento)

 - Lighthouse Community Counseling (Placer)

 - Yolo County Children’s Alliance (Yolo)

 2-1-1 Can Help: We know households who are not connected to these nonprofit partners still need assistance.
 Sacramento County’s help line, 2-1-1, is ready to work with you and connect you to resources during this difficult time.
 Please call 2-1-1, press 2 for “COVID-19 Assistance” and an associate will walk you through solutions that fit your unique circumstance.